 There is no “Read More” button here to find more, so I don’t know if there is any fine print.
-The only way I can see to find out more is to sign up for a free 7 day trial.
+The only way to find out more is to sign up for a free 7 day trial.

-This seems to be a step beyond the previous model, launched in the fall of 2016, which was a move toward subscriptions for specializations.
-A specialization in Coursera is a set of courses related to a common discipline and usually totalling around 6 months of class time.
+This seems to be a step beyond the previous model, launched in the fall of 2016.
+That move introduced subscriptions for specializations.
+A specialization in Coursera is a set of courses related to a common discipline and usually totaling around 6 months of class time.
 Think the equivalent of taking a year-long university course on a topic.
 Prior to fall 2016, courses were paid for individually, with perhaps a volume discount for those who paid for a whole specialization at once.
 Since fall of 2016, the move has been toward subscribing, monthly, to a specialization, until the subscription is cancelled or the program is completed.